greenforge-labs/cake/README.md

     - Installs user Python files
     - Creates executable wrapper using `runpy.run_module()`
 - Automatically detects and installs `launch/` and `config/` directories if present
+- Processes and installs all `interface.yaml` files to `share/${PROJECT_NAME}/interfaces/`:
+  - Per-node interfaces: renamed to `${NODE_NAME}.yaml` with token replacement
+  - Package-level interfaces (from `interfaces/` directory): installed as-is without token replacement
+  - Detects and fails on naming conflicts between sources
 - Installs any additional directories specified via `INSTALL_TO_SHARE` parameter
 - Finalizes the package with `ament_auto_package()`